gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `ID`

-Use this API to retrieve a list of session with info of customers who have registered in the application.
+Use this API to retrieve a list of session of customers who have registered in the application.

 *Success Response:*